Round 3: all games ended in draws |

 Mamedyarov-Kasimdzhanov 1/2-1/2

+On the press-conferences Rustam Kasimdzhanov said he could have avoided the problems at the opening by playing 10…Qd5 instead of 10…Bd5.
+After the opening the position became quite sharp and the critical moment happened on 19th move.
+Azeri player could have tried to play 19.Nd6 instead of Bd6 and grab the pawn on c5.
+Former World Champion was ready to defend the endgame with pawn down but analysis showed it was not that easy.
+Rustam Kasimdzhanov found an accurate maneuver Rb5-Rd5 and didn’t leave any illusions for White.
 During the press-conference Rustam Kasimdzhanov commented on his decision not to participate in the next match as second of Vishwanathan Anand.
 “I think three World championship matches are enough for me.
 There were all very tough – one tougher than the other.
 At the end I think I deserved some rest (smiles).
 I’m a bit worry if the match is going to take place because it was announced to be held in India and Magnus is seriously opposed the idea to play there.
 If they push it and Magnus gets nervous we can have the situation when Norwegian will just refuse to play, as he had done with previous candidates tournament.
 It’s a great match and it would be a pity if something happens.
 I will be happy if they find some neutral ground.
 On the other hand India deserves to host the World Championship match because Anand has been holding the title for many years.
-So the situation is difficult”, said former world champion.
+So the situation is difficult”, said former world champion. |